 Foreclosure prevention pilot program

 Section 129 of the Act creates a foreclosure protection pilot program.
 The Massachusetts Office of Public Collaboration at the University of Massachusetts at Boston is directed (subject to later appropriation of necessary funds) to offer foreclosure mediation in not more than five communities.
 In participating communities, creditors who notify borrowers of prospective foreclosure may include a notice of the opportunity for mediation.
-If a borrower then elects to do so, a mediation would be initiated, intended to lead to a loan workout short of foreclosure.
+If a borrower then elects to do so, a mediation would be initiated, intended to lead to loan term changes that could avert a foreclosure.
 Since notification is voluntary, this provision may not result in a high participation in mediation, but it does give lenders and borrowers who recognize the benefits of mediation and an additional pathway to pursue.

 Condominium board process